smartdevcode/pprreeccog/README.md

 ## Configuration

 ### .env Files
-Copy the example `.env` files and edit all desired values:
+Copy the example `.env` files and edit all desired values.
+If you are running a validator, you will only need to copy the .env.validator file.
+If you are running a miner, you will only need to copy the .env.miner file:

 #### .env.validator
 ```